-And then the three Nielsen brothers (Knud Nielsen was their father, by the way) and I left for the hunting trip to Umiamako (see Chapter Nine), so I missed the rest of the building of the kayak.
+And then the three Nielsen brothers (Knud Nielsen was their father, by the way) and I left for the hunting trip to Umiamako (see Chapter Eight), so I missed the rest of the building of the kayak.

 The kayak Emanuele made for John Heath.

 The late John Heath, a noted scholar and historian of Arctic and sub-Arctic kayaks, had been in correspondence with Drever in the months preceding my trip to Illorsuit.
 Drever put him in touch with me and Heath asked me, if this were to be possible, to have a fully equipped Illorsuit style kayak built for him.
 So the plan was that once he had built the kayak for me, Emanuele would build another one for Heath.